 After the Allies defeated the fascist powers in Europe, Thompson was sent to Ceylon, now known as Sri Lanka, to work to free the Thai people from Japanese occupation.
 This would change his life forever.

 Although Thompson returned to the United States in 1946, he had become enthralled with Thailand.
-He had become close with Connie Mangskau, a translator, who would be one of his best friends for the rest of his life.
+He had grown close with Connie Mangskau, a translator, who would be one of his best friends for the rest of his life.
 He also made a number of contacts among the Free Thai and Free Laos movements.
 These contacts would later help him gather information that kept Thailand free.

 Thompson was meant to redesign the hotel, but he and the other investors quickly began to butt heads over the final look.
 He gave up his shares and decided to move his interest to Thai silk, a local industry flagging due to competition from cheaper imported fabrics.
 In 1948, he and a partner, George Barrie, founded the Thai Silk Company Limited.